zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 3. Run the PowerShell script that you created in the previous step.
 For example:  `.\UploadAuthCert.ps1`

 4. After you start the script, a credentials dialog box is displayed.
 Enter the credentials for the tenant administrator account in your Microsoft Online Microsoft Entra organization.
 After running the script, leave the Windows PowerShell connected to Microsoft Graph session open.
-You will use this to run a PowerShell script in the next step.
+You will use the session to run a PowerShell script in the next step.

-### Step 6: Verify that the Certificate has Uploaded to the Skype for Business Service Principal
+### Step 6: Verify that the Certificate was uploaded to the Skype for Business Service Principal
 1. In the PowerShell connected to Microsoft Graph session, run the following

    ```powershell